MIT-CAVE/cave_app/README.md

 # Cave App
-A Django server to act as a Cave Back End
+A Django server to act as a Cave Back End and host API code.

 ## License Notice